trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		-
 		Note: this function CANNOT reduce the value of a resource to <0, or increase it to >(2^16).
 		If a change would bring the value out of the 0-(2^16) range, the function sets the value to 0 or (2^16), and returns the amount of change that actually occured to get it there.
 _______________________

+		initializeResources(int depth, int length, int width, int TopsoilDepth) -
+		depth: the maximum z dimension of the resource vector.
+		length: the maximum x dimension of the resource vector.
+		width: the maximum y dimension of the resource vector.
+		TopsoilDepth: the depth at which topsoil becomes subsoil.
+		-
+		Output: vector<VectorStruct>, a vector of size length*width*depth, containing pseudo-randomized values for each resource.
+		-
+		Note: this function must be executed before any other resource related functions may be used.
+_______________________

+		PlantIDGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
+		x: the x (0-length) coordinate of the space for the ID you want to return.
+		y: the y (0-width) coordinate of the space for the ID you want to return.
+		z: the z (0-depth) coordinate of the space for the ID you want to return.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+		ResourceVector: the vector containing the ID you want to return.
+		-
+		Output: string, the plantID at the specified coordinates in the specified vector.
+Returns void if no plantID exists.
+_______________________

+		PlantIDAssign(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct>& ResourceVector, string plantID) -
+		x: the x (0-length) coordinate of the space for the ID you want to assign.
+		y: the y (0-width) coordinate of the space for the ID you want to assign.
+		z: the z (0-depth) coordinate of the space for the ID you want to assign.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+		ResourceVector: the vector containing the ID you want to assign.
+		-
+		Output: void.
+		-
+		Note: this function assigns the specified plantID to the specified point in the vector.
+_______________________

+		PlantIDCheck(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector, string <plantID> (optional))
+		-
+		x: the x (0-length) coordinate of the space for the ID you want to check.
+		y: the y (0-width) coordinate of the space for the ID you want to check.
+		z: the z (0-depth) coordinate of the space for the ID you want to check.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+		ResourceVector: the vector containing the ID you want to check.
+		-
+		Output: bool, returns true (1) if the specified plantID matches the one found at the specified coordinates, or a plantID simply exists at the coordinates if no plantID is specified.
+Returns false (0) in all other cases.
+		-
+		Note: this function may not work as intended if plantID = " ".
+_______________________